 Page speed has been a Google ranking factor since 2010 but only focused on desktop searches.
-With the increase of mobile searches, Google started considering it for those in July 2018 and called it the ‘Speed Update’.
+With the increase in mobile searches, Google started considering it for those in July 2018 and called it the ‘Speed Update’.

-The aim of the update was to ‘punish’ the slowest loading websites.
+The aim of the update was to ‘punish’ the slowest-loading websites.
 It’s even worse when such websites don’t have valuable content.

 How do you then optimize your website to load faster?

 The first step is to measure the current speed to know where you truly stand.
 There are many ways to measure site speed and many tools.
 But for a start, I would recommend Google’s PageSpeed Insights or Experte’s Page Speed Test.

 It is a simple tool that analyzes URLs you enter into it.
 I particularly like it because it scores your site based on multiple page speed metrics.

 Free tip: you can also use it to analyze your competitor’s websites and see how you measure up.

 So, what are the actual page speed optimization techniques?

 Images are large and can take up to 90% of a page’s size.

 But a larger page size means slower loading time.